Can Essential Oils Relieve TMJ Disorder Pain?

 Filed under: Uncategorized — bettersleepdent @ 1:55 pm

-If you suffer from the jaw pain, stiffness, and body aches associated with temporomandibular joint (TMJ) disorder, you have likely found yourself wondering what you can do to get relief.
+If you suffer from the jaw pain, stiffness, and headaches or migraines associated with temporomandibular joint (TMJ) disorder, you’re probably wondering how to get relief.
 Although things like over the counter pain relievers can help, many patients prefer a more natural solution.
-In conjunction with treatment from your dentist, essential oils have been found to provide temporary relief from TMJ disorder symptoms.
+Essential oils have been found to provide temporary relief from TMJ disorder symptoms.
 Here’s a closer look at a few to try, and how working with your dentist may finally get you the lasting results you deserve!

 What is a TMJ Disorder?